An Adaptive Locally Connected Neuron Model: Focusing Neuron: Background

 \subsubsection{Convolutional Layers}

-The neurons used in convolutional layers are (fixed) locally connected neurons which share their weights with all the neurons in the same layer.
-The weight sharing reduces the number of free parameters drastically and allows learning of efficient representations, that are equivariant to input translations \citep{lecun1998a,gregor2010,sabour2017}.
-Convolutional neuron layers provide effective feature extraction in spatially ordered input domains such as image and speech analysis.

-There were attempts to create adaptive local connections for convolutional neurons.
-In locally smoothed neural networks \citep{pang2017} convolutional filter weights were factorized into smoothing and kernel parts.
-The smoother part was modeled by a 2-D Gaussian function.
-The parameters of the Gaussian smoothers were dynamically generated by a regression network.
-The Gaussian smoothing of the input space can be seen as a special case of (dynamic) focusing neurons for two-dimensional input spaces.
+Several attempts to create adaptive local connections for convolutional neurons are reported in the literature.
+In locally smoothed neural networks \citep{pang2017}, convolutional filter weights were factorized into smoothing and kernel parts.
+The smoother part was modeled by a 2-D Gaussian function, and a regression network dynamically generated the parameters of the Gaussian smoothers.
+The Gaussian smoothing of the input space can be seen as a particular case of (dynamic) focusing neurons for two-dimensional input spaces.
 In \citep{cam_2018}, a Gaussian envelope was used to guide convolution kernels to create an adaptive receptive field size and orientation.